Riemann-Roch theorems in monoidal 2-categories: 2-Dualizability

 As in \cite{cp2} we are interested in examples where $\sh{N}$ is dualizable for a dualizable 1-cell $N$.
 Given our motivating examples, the most relevant way to achieve this is to impose another condition on our 0-cells.

-For the definition of 1-dualizability, we needed the extra input of a 2-cell witnessing the usual triangle identities.
+In the definition of 1-dualizability, we have coevaluation and evaluation 1-cells and the cells in \eqref{eq:trictop} and \eqref{eq:trietop} that witness the usual triangle equalities.
 For 2-dualizability, the extra input will be that the 1-cells $I \to A \otimes A^\vee$ and $A^\vee \otimes A \to I$ are \textit{themselves} dualizable in the ambient bicategory.

-A crucial consequence of 1-dualizability for every 0-cell in a monoidal bicategory is the existence of a shadow functor (\cref{prop:shadow}).
-Similarly, crucial consequence of 2-dualizability for 0-cells is the dualizability of $\sh{U_A}$ in the monoidal category $\mc{B}(I, I)$ (\cref{cor:shadow_dual}) giving the pairing and ``copairing'' maps.
+A crucial consequence of 1-dualizability for every 0-cell in a symmetric monoidal bicategory is the existence of a shadow functor (\cref{prop:shadow}).
+Similarly, a crucial consequence of 2-dualizability for 0-cells is the dualizability of $\sh{U_A}$ in the monoidal category $\mc{B}(I, I)$ (\cref{cor:shadow_dual}) giving the pairing and ``copairing'' maps.
 In this section we also prove \cref{thm:goal} as \cref{thm:main_pairing}.
 The only differences between these statements are in the notation used.

 \begin{defn}\cite[6.15, 6.16]{cp2} A 1-dualizable $0$-cell $A$ is {\bf 2-dualizable} if the witnessing 1-cells $(\coo{A},\evo{A})$ satisfy any of the following equivalent conditions: \begin{enumerate} \item $\coo{A}$ and $\evo{A}$ are left dualizable \item $\coo{A}$ is left and right dualizable \item $\coo{A}$ and $\evo{A}$ are right dualizable \item $\evo{A}$ is left and right dualizable \end{enumerate} \end{defn} In addition to the 1-cells $\coo{A}$ and $\evo{A}$ and 2-cells $\trictop$ and $\trietop$, a 2-dualizable 0-cell has 1-cells $\rdual{\coo{A}}$ and $\rdual{\evo{A}}$, the right duals of $\coo{A}$ and $\evo{A}$, and four 2-cells illustrated in \cref{fig:coeval_1_cell_coev,fig:coeval_1_cell_ev,fig:coeval_1_cell_coev_flip,fig:coeval_1_cell_ev_flip}.
 These 2-cells also have to satisfy the triangle identities.
 In this case, the four composites in \cref{fig:coeval_1_cell_triangles,fig:coeval_1_cell_2_triangles} are identity 2-cells.